 Reading the genome

 Genomic analysis was revolutionised by the introduction of high-throughput SRS systems in 2006.
 These have enabled production of the ‘$1000 genome’ and facilitated significant advances in our understanding of genomics as a whole.
 However, these technologies have important limitations, including difficulty in reading particular, but not uncommon, features of the genome and detecting large mutations, alterations or rearrangements.
 This means there are gaps in our knowledge about some parts of our genome sequence.
 Deciphering these features is important for building a more complete and accurate picture of the ‘whole’ genome, and indeed some features that could be clinically relevant.

 Do you care about healthcare?
-Take the PHG Foundation survey to tell us what you think of our work and help us make healthcare better - click here
+Take the PHG Foundation survey to tell us what you think of our work and help us make healthcare better - survey is now closed

 Genomes are too long to be read in one piece, so shorter sections are sequenced in parallel, producing ‘reads’.
 Reconstructing a genome can be compared to completing a jigsaw puzzle, where reads are the jigsaw pieces.
 The larger the pieces, the easier many sections are to fill in.

 Genomes are made up of a sequence of paired bases; thus, genomes and sections of DNA can be measured in base pairs (bp).
 Long-read, single-molecule sequencers such as those produced by Pacific Biosciences (PacBio) and Oxford Nanopore Technologies (Nanopore) – arguably the two most talked-about long-read sequencing (LRS) technologies – are capable of producing reads hundreds of thousands of bp in length, with an average read length of around 10-100kbp.
 Long reads can span complex genomic features, allowing for greater resolution and making correct placing of these features into a reconstructed genome more feasible.